A Welcome from the Principal

 Mr. Sean Brito-Babapulle (Principal, 2012 – present)

-Mannix was opened in 1969 and is a university residential college owned and operated by the Catholic Archdiocese of Melbourne.
-The College provides accommodation for 288 male and female residents, from Australia and overseas, who are undertaking undergraduate or postgraduate studies at Monash University, one of Australia’s leading universities and a member of the Group of Eight.
+Mannix was opened in 1969 and is a university residential College owned and operated by the Catholic Archdiocese of Melbourne.
+The College provides accommodation for 288 male and female residents, from Australia and overseas, who are undertaking undergraduate or studies at Monash University, one of Australia’s leading universities and a member of the Group of Eight.

 Life at Mannix is “full-on” for our student residents: busy, engaging and offering many opportunities for learning and gaining valuable experience and developing life-skills as part of daily life at College.